What is dysphagia?

 - Feeling like something’s stuck in your throat or chest

 - Regurgitation (food or stomach acid coming back up your throat)

 - Unexplained weight loss

 Oropharyngeal dysphagia is difficulty starting the act of swallowing.
-It usually results from an issue affecting your brain’s ability to communicate with the nerves in your mouth or throat, including neurological disorders such as Parkinson’s disease and multiple sclerosis (MS), as well as medical events such as a stroke.
+It usually results from an issue affecting your brain’s ability to communicate with the nerves in your mouth or throat.
+Causes can include neurological disorders such as Parkinson’s disease and multiple sclerosis, as well as physical conditions such as a stroke.

-- Medication, including medication to control stomach acid if you have GERD
+- Medication, possibly including medication to control stomach acid if you have GERD

-- Gently dilating your esophagus with an endoscope if it’s become narrow or tight
+- Gently dilating your esophagus with an endoscope if there is a narrow or tight section

-- An endoscopy to remove an object obstructing your esophagus
+- Endoscopy to remove an object obstructing your esophagus

 Depending on the diagnosis, we may stretch the esophagus during endoscopy, prescribe prescription medications, recommend an altered diet, or seek input from an expert affiliated specialist, such as a throat specialist.
 Sometimes (e.g. when we stretch a esophageal narrowing) the relief is immediate, and usually we can provide significant relief.